-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space

+binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is of pitched design overlaid interlocking concrete tiles with tiled ridge details.
-Roof structures over the front porch extension, rear ground floor extension and rear dormer extension are pitched and overlaid in similar materials.
-The semi-circular window detail at the rear ground floor extension has a flat roof overlaid in lead.
-Our inspection of the roof void was via a first floor ceiling hatch, and our head and shoulders style inspection revealed the roof to be of timber framed construction overlaid in timber and fibreboard sarking.
-The roof space was noted to be insulated.
+The main roof is of pitched design overlaid in slate with tiled ridge details.
+There is a dormer projection to the front which is pitched and overlaid in similar materials.
+The roof structures over extensions to the rear are pitched and overlaid in similar materials, however some extensions to the front have flat roof structures overlaid in felt.
+There are some single glazed, metal skylight details.
+Our inspection of roof void areas was via hatches formed at ground and attic floor level, and our inspections revealed the roof structures to be of timber framed construction overlaid in timber sarking.
+The roof spaces were noted to be insulated.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-There are predominately PVC gutters and downpipes with some remaining cast iron.
+There is a combination of PVC and cast iron goods.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick construction, with roughcast and pointed facing brick external finishes.
-It appears that cavity wall insulation has been installed.
-The walls of the porch and rear ground floor extension appear to be of similar construction.
+The main walls are of solid stone construction with a pointed external finish.
+Extensions to the front and rear appear to have a cavity construction with similar pointed stone external finishes.
+The stairwell projection to the rear also appears to have a cavity construction, but is rendered externally.